hackclub/hackclub/workshops/bumpteroids/README.md

   }
 ```

 Now, we have a ship hat fires its gun.  we will be using these bullets to act on asteroids and perhaps in some future game, we can affect other sprites, like other ships.
-To allow each bullet to act in the same way, we will add them to the bullets group we cerated earlier.
+To allow each bullet to act in the same way, we will add them to the bullets group we created earlier.
 This will also be in our if statement for "K".
 Your complete if condition for when "K" is pressed should now look like the following:

 ```javascript
 if(keyWentDown("K"))